Bobby Schilling: 2012

 Schilling ran for re-election in 2012 and faced Democrat and former East Moline City Council Alderwoman Cheri Bustos in the general election.
 He has been added to the National Republican Congressional Committee's Patriot Program, which is designed to defend incumbent Republicans.
 Bustos received a significant assist from the 2010 round of redistricting.
 The 17th already had a modest Democratic lean, but the Democratic-controlled legislature redrew the district to make it even more Democratic.
 Notably, Quincy, Decatur and the district's share of Springfield were cut out, replaced by the more Democratic portions of Peoria and Rockford.
 National Journal's Cook Political Report named Schilling one of the top 10 Republicans most vulnerable to redistricting in 2012.

 Schilling has raised $1.4 million and had $950,000 cash on hand as of June 30, 2011.

 While initially rated as a "lean-Democrat" race by major sites, in September 2012, Roll Call, the Cook Political Report, and the Rothenburg Political Report upgraded the race to "toss-up", with Cook saying Schilling had an advantage.

 Schilling was endorsed by the Chicago Tribune, the Rockford Register Star, former Congressman Tom Railsback, the National Federation of Independent Business, and the Galesburg Register-Mail, among other endorsements.

-In the November 2012 elections, Bustos defeated Schilling by a 53%–47% margin.
+In the November 2012 elections, Bustos defeated Schilling by a 53.3% to 46.7% margin.
 According to the Seattle Post Intelligencer, Schilling was "looking forward to focusing again on his pizza business after losing a second term."

 2014

 It was widely expected by political analysts that Schilling would challenge Bustos to reclaim the seat in 2014.
-On July 8, 2013, he officially announced his candidacy for his old seat in the 2014 election.
+On July 8, 2013, he officially announced his candidacy for his former seat in the 2014 election.
 In his announcement, he said Bustos has been failing the middle class, and criticized her for not supporting any budget plans in the legislature.

 According to The Hill, Schilling "historically has not been a strong fundraiser but is known as a skilled grassroots campaigner."
 During 2013, Bustos raised approximately $1.1 million and Schilling raised approximately $297,000.

 Schilling was endorsed by the Chicago Tribune.

-Schilling was defeated in the November 4 general election by Bustos, 55%–45%.
+Schilling was defeated in the November 4 general election by Bustos, 55.5% to 44.5%.

 2020

-Schilling announced he would run as a Republican for Iowa's 2nd District after incumbent Representative Dave Loebsack, a Democrat who was first elected in 2006, announced he would retire.
+Schilling announced he would run as a Republican for Iowa's 2nd District after incumbent representative Dave Loebsack, a Democrat who was first elected in 2006, announced he would retire.
 He lost the Republican primary to Mariannette Miller-Meeks, a state senator and the Republican nominee in 2008, 2010, and 2014.